luisp23/luisp23.github.io/index.md

 ---
 ## research

-My research interests are in the areas of robotics, optimal control, and optimization.
+My research interests are in the areas of robotics, control, and optimization.
 I have extensive hardware and software experience in research applications related to multicopter and autonomous driving platforms.
+In my projects I have developed applications related to optimal control, trajectory-optimization, planning, state-estimation, and modeling/simulation.

 Through my coursework I have been recently interested in the intersection of reinforcement learning and controls.
 I will continue to pursue curriculum in machine learning areas as I finish my degree.